 Leidos has an opening for a data scientist at a government agency in downtown Washington, DC.
 US Citizenship is required.

-The candidate will assist with improving data usage across the agency.
-The individual would support the team to identify their analysis needs and data availability, and then evaluate current analysis practices.
+The candidate would assist the agency with improving data usage across the agency.
+The individual would work with teams to identify their analysis needs and data availability, and then evaluate their current analysis practices.
 They would then propose improvements in data curation and analysis to enable to team to perform their jobs faster and more consistently.
 They might prototype the workflows and teach the team how to continue the processes.